SrihariMurali01/Password-manager/README.md

 # Password-manager v1.1
 Password manager application - along with a standalone .exe file!

-This is the code for an OFFLINE PASSWORD MANAGER application along with the standalone application which is provided in the Password Manager.rar file

 This is the updated version of PASSWORD MANAGER v1.0(availability on demand)

 What's New: